gustavonp/roo-recipes/content/recipe/correct-scrambled-eggs.md

 2. Add the eggs to the skillet

-> Never season raw eggs!
-Salt breaks the egg proteins, making them runny and losing too much water.
+<div class="warning with-roo">Never season raw eggs!
+Salt breaks the egg proteins, making them runny and losing too much water.</div>

 3. Constantly stir and turn the eggs until the eggs start to cook, scraping down the bottom and sides.